 Financial and political consideration should not be the determining factor in a nomination or selection of a recipient for an honorary degree.

-Holders of elective or appointive public office at the time of nomination ordinarily should not be considered.
+Current holders of elective or appointive public office at the time of nomination for an honorary degree are not eligible.

 Significant connections with the University or Northern Iowa or with the State of Iowa may be important considerations, but recipients shall not be limited to such.